ganozikovsky/conexa-challenge/README.md

-# 🚀 Star Wars Movies API
+# Star Wars Movies API

 This API provides a comprehensive interface for managing Star Wars movie information, synchronizing with the SWAPI (Star Wars API), and allowing authenticated users to interact with the data.

+# 🚀 Deployment

+The API is deployed on DigitalOcean and can be accessed at [https://conexa.ganozikovsky.tech](https://conexa.ganozikovsky.tech).

+Swagger documentation is available at [https://conexa.ganozikovsky.tech/api-docs](https://conexa.ganozikovsky.tech/api-docs).

 ## 🛠️ Technologies Used